-NFPA offers free online safety training
+NFPA offers online safety training

 to the U.S. fire service on incidents involving alternative fuel vehicles including electric, hybrid, hydrogen fuel cell, bio-diesel and gaseous fuels such as CNG (Compressed Natural Gas), LNG (Liquefied Natural Gas), LPG (Liquid Propane Gas), and their recharging/refueling stations.
 The online training can be started and stopped at any time and features videos, animations, simulations, review questions, and scenarios.
 Highly engaging 3D interactive vehicle models that reinforce concepts are continuously refreshed with the latest technology and fire tactics.

 Topics addressed include:

 - introduction to hybrid, electric, fuel cell, & gaseous fuel vehicles

 - initial response procedures

 - unanticipated vehicle movement, electric shock hazards

 - toxic and flammable gas build-up & electrolyte skin contact